DLibatique/LATN102-S20/notes/module-2.md

 ## The Imperfect Tense - Formation

-To form the imperfect tense, we use the second principal part (the present active infinitive) to find the verb's present stem.
-This can be done by taking away the final
+To form the imperfect tense, we begin by finding the verb's present stem.
+To find the present stem, we take the second principal part (the present active infinitive) and chop off the final *-re* .

+Let's take the verb, *videō*, as an example.
+Its second principal part is *vidēre* and taking off the *-re* gives us a present stem for